 How Much Fabric Should I Buy?

-When you come across a fabric you love but you don't have a particular project in mind for it, determining how much to buy can be tricky.
+What happens when you come across a fabric you love but don’t have a particular project in mind for it?
+Do you buy it?
+If so, how much do you buy?
 Here are some suggestions to help you make those determinations.

 Novelty prints: 1/4 yard, fat quarter, or 1/2 yard because they are fun but perform best as focal fabrics or accents.